Huemmer-Daniel/Alicorn/docs/src/reference/units.md

 # Units

-This section describes the `Units` submodule of Alicorn.
-The module is concerned with defining and storing physical units, and defines the arithmetic operations available for constructing and combining units.
+The `Units` submodule is concerned with defining and storing physical units, and defines the arithmetic operations available for constructing and combining units.

 Unless stated otherwise, all types, functions, and constants defined in the submodule are exported by Alicorn.